arpan404/joor/README.md

 Joor is a cutting-edge, open-source backend framework specifically designed for Node.js, offering full support for both TypeScript and JavaScript.
 Its primary focus is to empower developers with a robust, scalable, and secure platform, enabling them to create modern web applications with ease.
 With Joor, you can harness the full potential of Node.js and efficiently build advanced server-side applications tailored to your unique requirements.

 **Important Notice:** Please be aware that this project is currently under active development and is not yet ready for production use.
+Also, all intended features are not currently available.

 ## Documentation